 Interesting facts about the orbicularis oculi:

-- Eyestrain and poor eyesight can wreck havoc on this muscle.
-If this muscle suffers from constant shortening it will make the print on a page jump around or appear wavy.
+- Eyestrain and poor eyesight can wreak havoc on this muscle.
+If this muscle suffers from constant shortening, it will make the print on a page jump around or appear wavy.

 - The orbicularis oculi are the muscles that cause crow's feet.